cycfi/elements/docs/layout.md

    next to each other with no intervening space.
 2. The elements are positioned using the supplied coordinates.
-3. The grid's *minimum horizontal limit* is computed as the minimum of the child element's *minimum horizontal limit*.
+3. The grid's *minimum horizontal limit* is computed as the minimum of the children elements' *minimum horizontal limit*s.
-4. The grid's *maximum horizontal limit* is computed as the maximum of the child element's *maximum horizontal limit*.
+4. The grid's *maximum horizontal limit* is computed as the maximum of the children elements' *maximum horizontal limit*s.
 5. The final computed minimum limit is clamped to ensure it is not greater than the computed maximum limit.
 Likewise the computed maximum limit is clamped to ensure it is not less than the computed minimum limit.